-Despite our increased collective positive impact, there is a growing number with or at risk of vision loss and blindness, and The Fred Hollows Foundation must scale up our work to meet the unmet demand.
+Despite our positive impact, there is a growing number with or at risk of vision loss and blindness, and The Fred Hollows Foundation must scale up our work to meet the unmet demand.
+For more information on the global work of the Foundation including its advocacy work, please refer to the Fred Hollows Foundation Annual Report, available on the global website www.hollows.org.